-This programme is based in LSE's Methodology Institute and offers the following benefits:
+This programme is based in LSE's Department of Methodology and offers the following benefits:

-* The programme is taught jointly with other departments in the School.
+the programme is taught with other departments in the School

 (* half unit)